 Beta is the measure of risk or volatility of a stock or a portfolio compared to a benchmark or index fund that represents the entire market.
-In a nut shell beta will indicate if the investment is more or less volatile than the entire market.
-Beta would indicate the risk of investments that can’t be reduced by diversification, it doesn’t measure the risk on a standalone basis of that investment rather the risk it adds to an already diversified portfolio.
+The beta will indicate if the investment is more or less volatile than the entire market.